Oscarjia/django-mcp-ecommerce/README.md

 This is a Django implementation of a Model Context Protocol (MCP) for an e-commerce application.

+Django E-Commercial Model Context Protocol (MCP) Playground Welcome to the MCP Playground – where your Django app becomes best friends with your LLM.
+It’s an open protocol that lets your large language model tap into real-time data and external tools like it’s been doing it all its life.g

 ## Setup

 1. Create and activate a virtual environment: